-In accordance with its Training Plan 2016-2017, the Board has facilitated 1,522 courses for 8,331 participants or 145,878 contact hours from the industry training fund during the year.
+In accordance with its Training Plan 2017-2018, the Board has facilitated 1,606 courses for 9,266 participants or 131,163 contact hours from the industry training fund during the year.

-The Board has been encouraging building and construction companies to negotiate with training providers to ensure their business needs are met.
+The Board has been encouraging building and construction enterprises to negotiate with training providers to ensure their business needs are met.
 Often the result of this negotiation is a more enterprise specific training course, reducing the duration and cost of the training delivered.

 The Board has worked hard at having an industry driven training system rather than a training provider driven system.
 This has led to more enterprises wanting to participate in training programs with the training fund providing the catalyst and incentive to participate.
-Q